paladincyber/log4jprotector/README.md

 # Log4J Immunizer

-Browser extension to prevent Log4J exploits against services running on private network and localhost.
+Browser extension to prevent Log4J exploits via websocket against services running on private network and localhost.
+This extension will disable connections over websocket to localhost and private IP addresses unless the initiator is also localhost or a private IP.
+This should harden your browser against drive-by websites, phishing landing pages, malicous HTML attachments and malicious ads that seek to use your browser as a beachhead for launching Log4J exploits against your company's internal web applicationsa.

 ## How to install